Prakashpsk/Loan-Repayment-Project/README.md

 👨‍💻 This project was completed by [Your Name] as part of [Course/Program Name].

 ## About the Author
 👋 [Prakash] is a [Data Scientist] with expertise in [Machine Learning & Deep Learning].
-Feel free to reach out for any questions or collaborations at [Your Email].
+Feel free to reach out for any questions or collaborations at [prakash2822001@gmail.com].